Design, Carve, Print: Block Printing on Fabric!

 The biggest differences are in how the class material is delivered, and the amount of technical assistance I provide.
 In the online class many of the lessons are video-based, which means you can watch me implement the processes I discuss in the book.
 And I provide technical assistance in three different, one-hour group sessions, where I will answer your individual questions.

 Q: How are the lessons structured?
 Will you have downloadable notes?

-A: I use a combination of video and written instruction for the lessons.
+A: All of the lessons will be available on August 5, so you can work at your own pace.
+I use a combination of video and written instruction for the lessons.
 The bulk of the lessons are video-based, with some photo and text-based lessons as well.
 All lessons are web-based; you will not be downloading any videos or files.
 I’ve taught this class a number of times both online and in person, and have found that the best way for people to learn is to follow along with the lessons and actually print.
 For that reason, I do not provide downloadable notes, though I do encourage you to take notes as you work.

 Q: How tech-savvy do I need to be to take this class?

 A: Hmm… You don’t need to be able to write code or create your own app, but you do need to be very comfortable navigating online.
-If you use social media, regularly upload photos to Facebook or Instagram, watch streaming movies, have a fast DSL or broadband connection, and are not afraid of being online, then you should be fine.
-I have run this class five times, and students working with a variety of operating systems and computers/tablets have taken this course, so I know that the course works.
+If you regularly upload photos to Facebook or Instagram, do online searches, watch streaming movies, have a fast broadband connection, and are not afraid of being online, then you should be fine.
+I have run this class at least a dozen times, and students working with a variety of operating systems and computers/tablets have taken this course, so I know that the course works.

 Q: Are there any countries where this course isn’t available?